lizzybrooks/python-possible/reader-01-the-command-line.md

 sort -u -r LucidDreams.txt
 ```

 Sometimes, options have parameters.
 For example, the `cut` command cuts out portions of each line of a file.
 To use it you must specify a delimiter character with the `-d` option and field number to extract with the `-f` option.
-To get the first word of every line in Moby Dick I might enter:
+To get the first word of every line in Lucid Dreams I might enter:

 ```bash
 cut -d " " -f 1 LucidDreams.txt